simonmikkelsen/recovery-tools/README.md

 and in several cases the AI chose suboptimal algorithms where I had to describe the algorithm.
 I did not make an efford to ensure good gode structure, although all scripts are so small that is less of an issue.

+Most scripts do not need the `requirements.txt` or a venv.
+That is the scripts for verifying and renaming image and doc files that need those.

 ## Process of recovering files

 - Use several recovery tools like photorec (free software) and DiskDrill (commercial) to crate several folders